agentsofwp/post-series-manager/README.txt

 It consists of a custom taxonomy (`post-series`) and two shortcodes `[post_series_block]` and `[post_series_nav]`.

+It will automatically display a list of posts in the series at the top of a post and a link to the next post in the series when applicable.

 == Installation ==

 1. Upload the `post-series-manager` folder to the `/wp-content/plugins/` directory